-Fortunately there are ways to deal with these issues.
-First of all make sure that your calcium supplements include all of the necessary cofactors necessary for bone health.
-The best calcium comes in from of MCHC (microcrystalline calcium hydroxyapetite), magnesium in the form of an aspartate and/or bisglycinate would also be extremely beneficial as this adds to bone flexibility while boron contributes to bone hardness.
+Fortunately, there are ways to deal with these issues.
+First of all, make sure that your calcium supplements include all of the necessary cofactors necessary for bone health.
+The best calcium comes in from of MCHC (microcrystalline calcium hydroxyapetite), magnesium in the form of aspartate and/or bisglycinate would also be extremely beneficial as this adds to bone flexibility while boron contributes to bone hardness.

 Although those still taking blood thinners like Coumadin will have to avoid nattokinase with vitamin K as Coumadin directly interferes with vitamin K in order to achieve its desired blood thinning effect.
 Fortunately for the individuals who want this benefit one can still find nattokinase with the vitamin K removed.